uprighted-learners/unit-5-json-quest/readme.md

 Every input will need a `change` event that saves the value of the user input.

-The form will need a `submit` that is detailed later on in the lab.
+The form will need a `submit` that is detailed later on in the exercise.

 ## Using the API